randomairborne/SimpleShortener/README.md

 ## Using the docker image
 The docker image can be pulled from `randomairborne/simpleshortener`, run it with ```docker run -v `pwd`/config.json:/config.json randomairborne/simpleshortener``` to add your configuration file.
 Make sure to expose your specified port!

+If you have any issues you can contact me on discord, `valkyrie_pilot#2707`